-So, I went on to choose chrome finishes in this space – which I did love, and still think they are classic and timeless today – but there is something about that old-world feel of brass that speaks to me.
+So, I went on to choose chrome finishes in this space – which are still very classic and timeless – but there is something about that old-world feel of brass that speaks to me.
 And with all of the modern designs on the market now – there’s definitely no going back now!
-Let’s take the tour, and I’ll share all the details of our updated kitchen.Let’s talk about the gorgeous hardware pulls I found from Belwith-Keeler!
+Let’s take the tour, and I’ll share all the details of our updated kitchen.Let’s talk about our gorgeous new hardware pulls I found from Belwith-Keeler!
 These are called Studio II, in Satin Brass.
 They have a beautiful brushed look, with a satin finish that’s luxurious and refined, and I love that they don’t show any fingerprints – one of my major pet peeves – read all about what my hubby, Neil, has to say about that, right here!

-We looked at many different options when making our decision – some were light and refined, some had feminine curves – I knew I wanted a look that was as close to our original pulls, but I also felt the need to explore options to be absolutely sure.
+We looked at many different options when making our decision – some were light and refined, some had feminine curves – I knew I wanted a look that was as close to our original pulls as possible, but I also felt the need to explore options to be absolutely sure.

 We couldn’t be happier with our choice, and I am so thrilled to finally have my brass vision come to life.
 It’s elegant, sophisticated, warm and welcoming, and adds even more classic, casual elegance to this space.

-I designed our kitchen nine years ago, with a traditional, old-world-meets-modern feel, and a casual elegance that invites guests in to linger and hang around.
+We designed our kitchen nine years ago, with a traditional, ‘old-world-meets-modern’ feel, and a casual elegance that invites guests in to linger and hang around.

 I love the color, which is called Champagne Bronze, it has a soft brass tone, and the brushed finish also has a soft, satin feel to it.
 Water marks wipe up very easily with a towel, which I love.
 No scrubbing necessary, which sometimes is the case with brushed finishes.

 I especially love all the brass details in here, mixed in with my blue and white pieces.
 If you know me well by now, you know that it’s one of my favorite combinations.
-Something about the blue and brass is classic and oh so chic…
+Something about the blue and brass is classic and oh so chic.

 For the summer, I decided to keep our open shelves simple and minimal in color.
 Glass apothecary jars, cake stands and some simple white pieces, for a clean, uncluttered look that allows my blue and white pieces to stand out alongside my beautiful new kitchen hardware pulls.

 Lastly, I LOVE the brass handles and how they pop off of the drawers flanking our stove.
-It makes a bold statement without being overdone, and finishes off this wall exactly how I had hoped.The cool, white backsplash and grey quartz counters add just the right amount of contrast to all of the warmth that’s happening over here on this wall.
+It makes a bold statement without being overdone, and finishes off this focal wall exactly how I had hoped.The cool, white backsplash and grey quartz counters add just the right amount of contrast to all of the warmth that’s happening over here on this wall.